epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/code-bugfixing/order-processor/java/README.md

 *Test Description:*

-A developer is attempting to fix a bug in the method that calculates the most popular products in orders.
+A developer is trying to fix a bug in the method that calculates the most popular products in orders.

 *Act:*